This is a page to document the things I do right & wrong to this vehicle.

 Right off the bat, I covered the basics under the hood: New NGK wires and Denso PK20TR11 spark plugs.
 Oil change.
 I replaced the old gunked up PCV valve (dropped a chunk of the old cracked grommet into the header while pulling it out. ffffff.
 Crisis averted with tweezers and needle nose pliers).
 I added a new air filter and cleaned the throttle body and intake hoses.
 The above made an appreciable improvement on engine performance.

-I’m into the Old Man Emu Kit.
+Future: I’m into the Old Man Emu Kit.
 Maybe next summer.
-This truck is riding on its original suspension components and is a bit bouncy.
-I’d like a stiffer ride and a little extra lift would be kind of fun.
+A little extra lift would be kind of fun.
 I’d like a strut mount brace, too, if I can find one.

 BRAKES & WHEELS